-The first romanesque church was built of granite cubes and sandstone in architectural details, had a short transept and elongated chancel, narrower than a nave, with chapels on both sides and a crypt.
+The first Romanesque church was built of granite cubes and sandstone in architectural details, had a short transept and elongated chancel, narrower than a nave, with chapels on both sides and a crypt.
 From the west there were two towers with the gallery between them.
-The small nave width of 11.5 meters indicates a single-nave structure, or possibly a small three-nave basilica.
-In the romanesque phase, on the sandy culmination of the island, apart from a free-standing church, there was also a monastery building and a cemetery between them.
+The small nave width of 11.5 meters indicates a single-nave structure, or possibly a small three-aisle basilica.
+In the Romanesque phase, on the sandy culmination of the island, apart from a free-standing church, there was also a monastery building and a cemetery between them.
 The whole was most likely surrounded by a stone fence.

 The polygonal, eastern ends of the aisles received vaults with ribs falling on the corbels, decorated with figural sculptures covered with colorful polychromes.
 In the central apse, below the corbels, figural sculptures of supernatural height were placed, situated on decorative consoles and topped with canopies, probably originally also covered with colorful polychromes.
 This magnificent decoration was intended to be continued on the pillars of the central nave but was probably never completed.